-UCLA RB Zach Charbonnet could’ve declared last year, and he likely would’ve been amongst the top five at the position.
-The 2022 NFL Draft saw 23 running backs selected across all seven rounds.
+UCLA RB Zach Charbonnet could’ve declared last year, and he likely would’ve been among the top five players selected at the position.
+The 2022 NFL Draft saw 23 running backs chosen across all seven rounds.
 However, zero RBs were drafted in the first round for the first time since 2014.

 The 2023 NFL RB class is coming back with a vengeance, as it is one of the most talented groups in recent memory.
 Did Charbonnet’s decision to return actually hamper his draft ceiling, or does his talent make it a moot point?
 Let’s find out.

 - Hand Size: 9 7/8″

 Hailing from California powerhouse Oak Christian, Charbonnet finished his high school career with 4,741 rushing yards and 62 total touchdowns.
 With his production and the school’s notoriety, it’s no wonder the Camarillo native earned recognition as a four-star recruit and a top-five running back in the class.

 Despite offers from 20+ programs, including Pac-12 juggernauts UCLA and USC, Charbonnet decided to sign with Michigan.
 And after setting the Wolverines’ record for most rushing touchdowns by a freshman (11) — along with 850 rushing yards — the sky seemed to be the limit.

 However, he fell out of the rotation in 2020, causing him to enter the transfer portal heading into his true-junior season.
 Where better to reinvigorate your career than in your home state?
 Charbonnet took his talents back to SoCal, joining Chip Kelly and the UCLA Bruins.